0x50B/0x50B.github.io/_posts/2023-04-24-context-helper.md

 }
 ```

-So we add the contract class in the validateSubmit method of the TSTimsheetLine class to the context helper singelton.
-This way the cost price is kept at zero when validating the timesheet.
+Add the contract class to the ContextHelper singleton in the validateSubmit method of the TSTimsheetLine class.
+This ensures that the cost price remains zero when validating the timesheet.

 ```axapta